 Weeper Rating: 0/10

 6th Annual Rule Britannia Blogathon 2019, No 75

 This film review was added to A Shroud of Thoughts 6th Annual Rule Britannia Blogathon.
 Other reviews with this cast include Caroline Munro in Dracula 1972 AD and Starcrash.
-Joan Collins appears in my Dynasty post, The Man from UNCLE, Space 1999, Star Trek, Batman, , The Love Boat, The Time of Their Lives, The Cartier Affair and Prime Time Soap Stars in 80s Adverts.
+Joan Collins appears in her blogathon HERE, Dynasty, Star Trek, Quest for Love, The Time of Their Lives, The Cartier Affair and Prime Time Soap Stars in 80s Adverts.
 Eileen Atkins also starred in The Scapegoat.
 Donald Pleasence starred in The Black Windmill, The Eagle Has Landed, Halloween and Escape from New York.